alttch/bma-info/eva-mlkit/server/install.rst

     ML kit server requires EVA ICS 4.0.1.
 It is also recommended to update the system to the build 2023032901 or newer.

+    ML kit server works on x86-64 Linux only.

 .. contents::

 Downloading/updating